 CS 430 Senior Project: Management Information Systems: 4 semester hours

 This is the capstone course for management information system majors.
 The student will complete a broad and deep software development project as part of a multi-disciplinary team as project managers.
 Prerequisites: CS 226, CS 326 and BN 377.

 CS 435 Senior Project: Computer Science: 4 semester hours

 This is the capstone course for computer science majors.
 The student will complete a broad and deep software development project as part of a multi-disciplinary team.
-Prerequisites: CS 235 and at least one 300-level CS course.
+Prerequisites: CS 388 and (CS 302 or CS 395).